Sipher2003/SpaceWars/README.md

--Tried making our spacewars game which we played in our childhood.
+-Tried making our spacewars game which we all have played in our childhood.